 •

 Donor Information

 Name Department

-Last First N \overline{M}

-D

-Remember that donations must be m
+MI

+nade in 8-hour increments and that you

-can donate up to 25% of the sick led ive you currently have accruea.
+can donate up to 25% of the sick le ave you currently have accrued.

-I voluntarily donate hours of sick leave to the individual listed below
+I voluntarily donate hours of sick leave to o the individual listed below.

-1 voluntarily dollate nours of sick leave to the individual fisted below.

 Recipient Information

-Name Department
+Name Police Department

-MI - - - - - - - - - - - - - - - - - - -
+Last First MI

 Signature

-Signature
+N-g-mund

 I understand that this donation is voluntary and that the donated hours will be deducted from my

-current leave balances as needed and transferr ·
+red to the Voluntary Sick Leave Program to be

+designated to the specific individual named abov

-designated to the specific individual named above •
+designated to the specific individual named above e.

 Signature Date

-T' D (66"
+Signature Date

-Please submit this form to the e Finance Department office.
+Please submit this form to the Town Recorder's office.

 Office Use Only

-Office ose only

 Date Received :/ Time Received : : am/pm

-;

 Finance Department

 Donation meets all eligibility requirements? □Yes □ No

-To be applied effective :/ Hours to be applied :
+To be applied effective :/ Hours to be applied:

+тт